-If you do not set any custom ranking criteria then they will be ordered by objectID in DESCENDING order by default, and it is not possible to change this behaviour.
+If all records are considered as equally relevant with regards to Algolia's default ranking criteria, the engine moves on to any Custom Rankings to break ties.
+If you do not set any Custom Ranking criteria, the records will be ordered by objectID in DESCENDING order by default.
+It is not possible to change this behaviour.
 However, we recommend adding a custom ranking attribute whenever possible.

-As all results will match equally for relevancy they will be ordered by any of the custom ranking criteria you have set on the index: https://www.algolia.com/doc/guides/managing-results/must-do/custom-ranking/#custom-ranking
+If all results match equally for the default criteria they will be ordered by any of the custom ranking criteria you have set on the index:

 Here are 2 ways in which you can use a workaround to achieve the functionality of ordering by ObjectID: